 Kelsie Goller, LPC-S, RPT

 I am a Licensed Professional Counselor who loves to work with kids (ages 3+), teens, college students, and adults to reach their goals for their emotional, behavioral, and mental health.
 I specialize in working with both kids and adults who have experienced trauma.
-I am an EMDR Certified Therapist, as well as trained in Trauma-Focused Cognitive Behavioral Therapy.
+I am an EMDR Certified Therapist and a LPC Supervisor, and I am trained in Trauma-Focused Cognitive Behavioral Therapy.
 As a Registered Play Therapist, I have also completed many play therapy trainings to assist in my work with children.